Carrooi/Node-DependencyInjection/README.md

 This is quite similar to dependency injection in [angular](http://angularjs.org/).

-Now in most cases you just have to use getByName method just once for create instance of your base application service and other services will be automatically injected.
+Now in most cases you just have to use `get` method just once for create instance of your base application service and other services will be automatically injected.

 Please, try to avoid circular dependencies (service A depends on service B and service B depends on service A).